Intelligent Design and Scientific Theory - What About The Designer?

 First Amendment violations and church-state separation.

-impossible for ID's leading proponents to be ignorant of how badly ID
+impossible for ID's leading proponents to be ignorant about how badly ID

 fails the test of scientific legitimacy.
 The scientific community has gone

-to considerable lengths to inform them of its inadequacies.
+to considerable lengths to inform them of ID's inadequacies.
 The ID

 people seek to circumvent that small problem by corrupting public